Single-Serve Baked Oatmeal Jars

 Did You Try It?

-I love making this recipe when I know I’ll have a busy morning.
+I love making single-serve baked oatmeal jars when I know I’ll have a busy morning.
 Even without the protein powder, it’s high in protein and fiber and definitely keeps me full for a lot of my day.

 But I’d love to know what you think of it.